markdohle/week-27-bad-bank-full-stack/README.md

 Use [MongoDB](https://www.mongodb.com/) as a document database and run it inside of a Docker container.
 Start by creating a test instance to confirm that MongoDB is working.

-Step 1 - download [Robo 3T](https://robomongo.org/) which is an open-source GUI for MongoDB.
+Step 1 - download [Studio 3T](https://robomongo.org/) which is an open-source GUI for MongoDB.

 Step 2 - Create a Docker image named badbank.